FlipsideCrypto/flipside-js/README.md

 <div id="container"></div>
 <script>
   var flipside = new Flipside(YOUR_FLIPSIDE_API_KEY);
-  flipside.create("container", "BTC");
+  flipside.create("container", "ZEC");
 </script>
 ```

 ## API

 _create(id: string, symbol: string, options: object)_
-Creates an FCAS widget in the given element ID.
+Creates an FCAS widget in the given DOM element ID.

 #### Parameters

-- _id_: ID of the element in which to create the widget.
+- _id_: ID of the DOM element in which to create the widget.
 - _symbol_: Symbol of the asset. e.g "BTC"
 - _opts_: Display options for the widget